- Oops!Something went wrong.Please try again later.

-Looking at the bigger picture now, one of the ways we can make sense of these forecasts is to see how they measure up against both past performance and industry growth estimates.
-We would highlight that sales are expected to reverse, with the forecast 0.06% revenue decline a notable change from historical growth of 45% over the last five years.
-By contrast, our data suggests that other companies (with analyst coverage) in the same industry are forecast to see their revenue grow 21% annually for the foreseeable future.
+Of course, another way to look at these forecasts is to place them into context against the industry itself.
+We would highlight that sales are expected to reverse, with the forecast 79% revenue decline a notable change from historical growth of 50% over the last five years.
+Compare this with our data, which suggests that other companies in the same industry are, in aggregate, expected to see their revenue grow 21% next year.
 So although its revenues are forecast to shrink, this cloud does not come with a silver lining - Editas Medicine is expected to lag the wider industry.

 The Bottom Line

 The most important thing to note from this downgrade is that the consensus increased its forecast losses next year, suggesting all may not be well at Editas Medicine.
 Unfortunately analysts also downgraded their revenue estimates, and industry data suggests that Editas Medicine's revenues are expected to grow slower than the wider market.
 Furthermore, there was a cut to the price target, suggesting that the latest news has led to more pessimism about the intrinsic value of the business.
 Given the stark change in sentiment, we'd understand if investors became more cautious on Editas Medicine after today.

 So things certainly aren't looking great, and you should also know that we've spotted some potential warning signs with Editas Medicine, including recent substantial insider selling.
 For more information, you can click here to discover this and the 3 other warning signs we've identified.